-U.S. jobless claims, layoffs decline as labor market tightens
+U.S. labor market tightening; services sector growth slowing

 WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell last week, pointing to a tightening labor market that likely keeps the Federal Reserve on course to announce plans next month to start reducing its massive bond portfolio.

-Labor market strength was also underscored by another report on Thursday showing U.S.-based employers in July announced the fewest job cuts in eight months.
-But a slowdown in services sector activity last month put a wrinkle on the economy's brightening prospects.
+Labor market strength was also underscored by another report on Thursday showing U.S.-based employers last month announced the fewest job cuts in eight months.
+But a moderation in services sector activity to an 11-month low in July put a wrinkle in the brightening economic outlook.

+The services sector accounts for more than two-thirds of the U.S. economy and analysts worry that the slowdown, if sustained, could keep inflation tame.

+"The services economy is cooling, which makes the Fed's goal of 2 percent inflation a little harder to achieve," said Chris Rupkey, chief economist at MUFG in New York.
+"But with the labor market tight, the Fed can continue mopping up the stimulus provided to fight the financial crisis and recession."

 Initial claims for state unemployment benefits decreased 5,000 to a seasonally adjusted 240,000 for the week ended July29, the Labor Department said.
 Economists had forecast claims falling to 242,000.